shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 (iii) If, as a direct result of the editing permitted under Clause 3.d(ii), important parts (such as the Licensee's own speech) present in the Published Version are unavoidably lost or obscured in the Provided Copy, the Licensee must, concurrently with providing the Provided Copy, notify the Licensor of the nature and content of such lost parts by reasonable and good-faith means (e.g., by providing a textual transcript of the lost speech).

 The digital copy provided under this Clause 3.d shall be in a common digital format and delivered via a reasonable method.
+Furthermore, if additional data beyond the digital copy of the Published Version itself is required to enable reasonable modification of the work, that additional data must also be included as part of the Provided Copy.

 e.
 General Responsibility for Derivative Work:
 The Licensee is solely responsible for all content within their Derivative Work and for ensuring that such Derivative Work complies with all applicable laws and does not infringe upon any third-party rights, including but not limited to copyright (beyond the rights granted herein for the Licensor's Licensed Content), trademark, publicity rights, privacy rights, or any other personal or proprietary rights.
 The Licensor assumes no liability for the content or consequences of the Licensee's Derivative Work.